 ‘I signed up to Monzo, a digital mobile-only bank and found it the best way to carry and spend money whilst I was away.
 It's a great alternative to pre-paid cards, where you often have to pay fees to access your money, and it's much safer than carrying cash.’

 Thanks to technology, there are also plenty of great tools to find your way around.

-Will Petty took a Garmin inReach Explorer®+ on his epic South American tour, which he recounts on his travel blog, The Vanity Project.
+Will Petty took a Garmin inReach Explorer®+ on his epic South American tour, which he recounted on his travel blog.

 ‘I could explore the labyrinthine red rock formations of Colombia’s Tatacoa Desert on my own, safe in the knowledge that I could always use the Garmin to find my way,’ he continues.
 ‘In Paraguay, I used the Garmin to measure the length of a stretch of road that had been completely covered in candles for Good Friday – it was over a kilometre!’

 ‘Get the guiding hand you need with the Around Me app,’ says Will Roberts, owner of breaks.com, a leading travel advice and review site specialising on city breaks in the UK and Europe.
 ‘Don't have 4G?
 Then use a wi-fi finder app to connect to the nearest hotspot.
 Nowadays, there are so many ways to make your life easier abroad.’